…including Miracle Distribution Center among those people and places you value most.”

-IRA Rollover – The IRA Rollover has been permanently reauthorized.
+Charitable IRA Rollover – The IRA Rollover has been permanently reauthorized by Congress.
 Donors age 70½ and older can make cash gifts of up to $100,000 from an IRA to a qualified charity (such as our Center) without paying federal income tax on the transfer.
 IRA rollover gifts count towards your required minimum distribution amount (RMD).
 For more information, contact us or your IRA plan provider.

 IRA Bequest – For a donor who is under age 70½ or wishes to preserve his or her IRA dollars for lifetime use, a bequest of all of or part of an IRA is an easy way to make a future charitable gift.
 Virtually all plan providers now provide beneficiary designation forms online.
 A bequest qualifies your estate for an estate tax charitable deduction.

 Making Your Will